crossplane/crossplane/design/design-doc-composition-functions.md

 > perform fake-privileged operations such as creating mount namespaces, network
 > namespaces, and creating TAP devices.

-Using user namespaces allows us to use the other kinds of namespaces listed above to ensure an extra layer of isolation for the functions we run.
+Using user namespaces allows the runer to use the other kinds of namespaces listed above to ensure an extra layer of isolation for the functions it runs.
 For example a network namespace could be configured to prevent a function having network access.

 User namespaces are well supported by modern Linux Kernels, having been